mitevpi/poli-parse/README.md

 # Poli Parse

-Political news scrape/parser library.
+Political news scraping & NLP parsing from web pages.

 ## Usage

-To use this module, install locally using the command below, or clone this repository and import the .js files directly from source.
+To use this module, install from [npm](https://www.npmjs.com/package/poli-parse), install locally using the command below, or clone this repository and import the .js files directly from source.

 ```cmd
 npm i poli-parse